sytong/exercises-for-programmers/README.md

 # exercises-for-programmers

-57 Challenges To Develop Your Coding Skills
+These are exercises based on the book [Exercises For Programmers: 57 Challenges To Develop Your Coding Skills](https://pragprog.com/book/bhwb/exercises-for-programmers).